Recording slow queries and analyzing them using pt-query-digest

 Get statistics on slow queries

-Let's use pt-query-digest from the Percona Toolkit to gather statistics on slow logs.
+Let's use pt-query-digest from the Percona Toolkit to get statistics on the slow logs.

 Let's check the output